markenglish/openJohnny/README.md

 The goal of this project  is to create an accurate set of models for printing a mini Johnny 5 from the short circuit movies.
 Currently aiming at resin printers.

 I started from this model, which appears to be a very detailed solid model that has been booleaned together.
-Most of the work has been separating sections and repairing the solid > mesh process. https://www.thingiverse.com/thing:4659508
+Most of the work has been separating sections and repairing the solid > mesh process.
+And adding the lego articulation. https://www.thingiverse.com/thing:4659508

 Im using 3dsmax but anything that can import and export obj files would work to update.